All Episodes

 Let the chips fall where they may.

-People will suddenly have a lot more money on their hands, and if they want to take that money and put it into their businesses, if they want to take that money and put it in their communities, those are local decisions.
+And if they want to take that money and put it into their businesses, if they want to take that money and put it in their communities, those are local decisions, and they can be made largely through referendum.

-And let me offer this that the greatest stimulus package we could give the nation is to take the money out of the hands of the federal government, who's largely misappropriating it.
+And let me offer this, that the greatest stimulus package we could give the nation is to take the money out of the hands of the federal government, who's largely misappropriating it.

 I think most of us agree on this.